 You generally will not qualify to purchase WFRP.
 However, there are a few special situations that allow you to qualify even if you don’t have 5 years of farm tax records:

-- If you take over at least 90 percent of another operation (see the policy for details), and the person who previously farmed the operation will allow you to use their historic tax forms and supporting records necessary, you may be eligible for WFRP insurance with AIP approval.
+- If you take over at least 90 percent of another operation (see the policy for details), and the person who previously farmed the operation will allow you to use their historic tax forms and necessary supporting records, you may be eligible for WFRP insurance with AIP approval;

-- If you qualify as a Beginning Farmer or Rancher (BFR) under our procedures, you may qualify with fewer years of historic tax forms (see the BFR question): or,
+- If you qualify as a BFR under our procedures, you may qualify with fewer years of historic tax forms;

-Is WFRP available to New and Beginning Farmers and Ranchers, and if not, why?
+Is WFRP available to Beginning Farmers and Ranchers?

-WFRP has limited availability to new and beginning farmers and ranchers because five years of farm tax records are important in the underwriting process due to the lack of available data for many commodities.
-However, some BFR’s may be insurable under WFRP:
+WFRP has limited availability to BFRs because 5 years of farm tax records are important in the underwriting process due to the lack of available data for many commodities.
+However, some BFRs may be insurable under WFRP:

 - If they have taken over at least 90 percent of a previous operators operation and can use the farm tax records from that previous operator; or

 - If they have 3 consecutive years of Schedule F or other farm tax forms and have farmed during the past year.
 Either the farm tax forms from the past year or records to complete a Substitute Schedule F form or the past year will be used to complete farm tax history for a fourth year and then the lowest of the four numbers available will be used to complete the five years of history.
-For the 2016 insurance year, tax forms from 2012-2014 are required and you also must have farmed during 2015
+For the 2017 insurance year, tax forms from 2013-2015 are required and they also must have farmed during 2016.

 Losses Under a WFRP Policy